furechan/mplchart/output/README.md

 installed you can also use its abstract functions as indicators but it is not a requirement.

 This is work in progress!
-For more mature projects you may want to you look into [mplfinance](https://pypi.org/project/mplfinance/).
+You may also want to look into more mature projects like [mplfinance](https://pypi.org/project/mplfinance/).